 We need to address the daycare shortage, daycare costs, and the ridiculous catch-21 runaround that keeps so many parents from enrolling their babies in the first place.

 Do these changes start at the grassroots level?
 Probably.
 Society should change, but why rock the boat?
 You can live comfortably as a woman… depending on your definition of comfortable.

-The pay of Japanese women is less than men.
-But traditionally women control the purse strings and dish out allowances to their husbands
+Japanese women get paid less than men, but traditionally women control the purse strings and dish out allowances to their husbands

 There’s plenty of Ladies’ Days/Nights at shopping malls, movie theaters, restaurants that offer discounted rates for women.